Texting and Cell Phone Driving is Dangerous

 When a person is injured or killed by a distracted cell phone driver there can be heightened levels of grief, in part because the injury or fatality could have been avoided if the person chose to not drive while texting or using a cell phone.
 Victims of such incidents can face all sorts of physical injuries, in addition, they can face debilitating emotional distress.
 The injuries a victim can face after an incident with an intoxicated driver, include a range of medical issues that involve broken bones, connective tissue injuries, and other health problems.

-What The Victim of a Distracted Cell Phone Driver Should Do Immediately After the Injury Incident
+What The Victim of a Distracted Cell Phone Driver Should Do Immediately After the Injury Incident in Seattle

 If you are involved in a collision involving a distracted driver, it is highly recommended that you or someone trustworthy near you try to obtain the at-fault driver's information and contact law enforcement immediately.
 It is important to have the name of the at-fault driver and his or her driver's license and contact information.
 One reason is because it will be easier to serve the distracted driver, in the event of a lawsuit, if the victim obtains the original police report with the at-fault driver's information.
 A police report can help put together the pieces of the incident.